A second wave of storms is slamming parts of California. How bad will it get?

 A major rain and wind storm has begun to smash into the Southern California coast today, just days after a separate storm drenched the area.

-But meteorologists and local officials are warning residents in Los Angeles and beyond to prepare for potentially life-threatening conditions this time.
+Meteorologists and local officials have warned residents in Los Angeles and beyond to prepare for potentially life-threatening conditions.

-"All systems are go for one of the most dramatic weather days in recent memory," the National Weather Service said Sunday morning.
+"A very strong storm system is arriving into the area right now and is starting to bring one of the most dramatic weather days in recent memory," the National Weather Service said around 10 a.m.
+PT Sunday.

 The storm — known as an atmospheric river — could drop as much as eight inches of rain along the coast and in valley areas and more than a foot in the foothills and mountains, the NWS predicted.
 Rain could fall at a rate of more than one inch per hour in some areas.

-Heavy showers and thunderstorms combined with strong winds also upped the chances of potentially dangerous flash flooding and rough surf, with flood watches in effect across the area.
+Heavy showers and thunderstorms combined with "very dangerous" windsalso upped the chances of potentially dangerous flash flooding and rough surf, with flood watches in effect across the area.

+By late Sunday morning, meteorologists had recordedwind gusts above 80 miles per hour in some areas and the NWS issueda hurricane-force wind warning for part of the coast near San Francisco.

 "This is an all-hands-on-deck effort," said Los Angeles Mayor Karen Bass.
 "There are indications that the coming storm could be as strong as Tropical Storm Hillary was in August."

+The NWS saidpeople should expect roads and freeways to flood and close, homes and businesses to take on water, and trees to fall in the powerful winds.

-Evacuation orders were in effect Sunday for parts of Los Angeles, Ventura and Santa Barbara Counties, LAist reported.
+Officials ordered residents in parts of Los Angeles, Ventura and Santa Barbara counties to evacuate, LAist reported.
+Part of San José, in Santa Clara County, was also under a mandatory evacuation order.

 Here's the latest rain timing/intensity graphic, indicating some minor changes.— NWS Los Angeles (@NWSLosAngeles) February 4, 2024